-We are interested in developing new approaches for the integration of omics data with applications for biomarker discover, patient stratification and classification, among others.
+We are interested in developing new approaches for the integration of omics data with applications for biomarker discovery, patient stratification and classification, among others.
 Some of these methods are available as public bioinformatics tools that can be used by researchers to study and interpret their data.

-Multi-Omics Data Integration
+Statistical & ML methods for Multi-Omics Data Integration

-- Drug Repurposing Analysis (Vazquez et al., 2010, Toro-Domínguez et al., 2017).
+- Drug Repurposing and statistical methods for comparing Gene Expression Signatures (Vazquez et al., 2010, Toro-Domínguez et al., 2017).

-- Functional and Network analysis
+- Functional and Network analysis (GENECODIS)

 Projects and Networks